WordPress/openverse/documentation/meta/release_and_deployment/index.md

     also triggers a deployment by dispatching the relevant GitHub Workflow in the `openverse-infrastructure` repository.

+- **Tag** (verb):

+  - The action of applying a tag (of any sort) to a thing. e.g.:
+    - "Tag the release"
+    - "Tag the Docker image"
+    - "Add a tag to the Docker image"
+    - "Tag the git commit"

 - **Release** (verb):

-  - The process of giving a release tag to build artefacts.
+  - The process of applying a release tag to build artefacts.

 - **Deploy** (verb):